Russia moving some forces and tanks into eastern Ukraine, Latvian PM says - KRDO

 Internet monitor NetBlocks tweeted that Ukraine’s Ministry of Foreign Affairs, Ministry of Defense, Ministry of Internal Affairs, Security Service and Cabinet office websites have been “impacted by network disruptions.”

-With the threat of a full-scale Russian invasion looming, Ukraine’s National Security and Defense Council announced Wednesday that a State of Emergency would be introduced across all parts of the country under government control.
+Ukraine’s National Security and Defense Council announced Wednesday that the state of emergency would be introduced across all parts of the country under government control.
 The measure is expected to be approved by the Ukrainian Parliament within 48 hours and would last for 30 days, with the possibility of being extended for an additional 30 days.

 The-CNN-Wire